--restore Specifies the template type. -r Runs the template. -t templ_name.tpl Specifies the full-path name of the template file that you want to use.
-Unlike backup templates, restore templates do not reside in a predetermined location on the master server.
+-restore Specifies the template type. -r Runs the template.
+Specifies the full-path name of the template file that you want to -t templ name.tpl Unlike backup templates, restore templates do not reside in a predetermined location on the master server.
 They are considered to be temporary in nature and should reside on the client.
-If the full path is not specified as part of the restore template name, the file might not be found. -L progress file Optional.
+If the full path is not specified as part of the restore template name, the file might not be found.

+-L progress file

+Optional.
 Specifies a run-time process log.
-Enclose progress_file contains space characters.
+Enclose progress\file in quotation marks (" ") if they contain space characters.